hjwp/marriage-figaro-norway/act4.md

 da questi uomini ingrati
 a torto oppresso.

-> Why is it only when we're no longer
+> Why is it only when we're not
 > in competition that we women
-> can stick up for each other?
+> stick up for each other?